I’m not that confident, should I stick to learning only one style of dance?Fastest way to learn to dance

 Having trouble working out those crossover breaks in the Cha Cha?
 Don’t keep flogging a dead horse.
 Move onto some Rumba and sooth it out!
 You might even find those crossover breaks from the Rumba might actually help those in the Cha Cha.

 If your goal is to be a good rounded social dancer, chances are, if you go to the pub and want to dance, they’re not going to be playing the same music all night.
 Have a few styles up your sleeve so you can have a great time no matter the occasion.

 A good selection to start with Rumba, Cha Cha, East Coast Swing, Waltz and Fox Trot.
 These styles will allow you to dance to most styles of music out there, whether it’s a friend’s wedding or a corporate function.

 But I’m not really sure what I want to do yet

 At William Maslin Dance Studios, we understand that it can be hard to make a decision about something that you don’t really know much about.
 That’s why we offer you a complimentary first lesson.
 It allows you to give it a try, get a feel for dancing and understand your natural ability better with some guidance.

 Our programs are also personalised to meet your needs.
 There is no one size fits all approach.
 If you only want to learn some Waltz and Tango – that’s fine with us.
 You’ll still get all of the benefits that a student learning more dance styles get.

 Start off with at least two styles and build from there

 If you are a little bit worried about taking on too many dance styles, just start with two.
 You can always build up from there.
 What are you waiting for?
-Book your complimentary first lesson today.
+Book your trial lesson today.